 Disposing of your waste includes litter, human waste, all the way down to washing your hands properly.
 Before you leave your campsite, thoroughly inspect it for trash, left-over food, or any other pieces of evidence that you’ve been there.

-To properly dispose of solid human waste, make sure you dig at least 6-8 inch deep catholes and then cover and disguise them when you’re finished.
-Your dug catholes should also be at least 200 feet away from any bodies of water.
+To properly dispose of solid human waste, make sure you dig at least 6-8 inch deep holes and then cover and disguise them when you’re finished.
+Your dug holes should also be at least 200 feet away from any bodies of water.
 Wash your hands with small amounts of biodegradable soap and water and then scatter the leftover water afterwards.

 #4.
 Minimise Campfire Impacts

 While it might be warmer and more impressive to have a big campfire, it can lead to an accident.
 Keep your fire on the safe side by keeping it smaller.
 You also don’t want to bring your own wood from home.

 This carelessly introduces new elements of pests and diseases to that area and can be just as destructive as a forest fire.
 Make sure that you use a fire ring that the campground provides and that you burn your wood to ash followed by completely putting out the fire.

 Nature has so many incredible wonders that you might have the urge to touch.
 Don’t fall for it.
 Leave it and leave only footprints.
 This might include rocks, plants, and other natural objects that might be tempting to pick up.
 The same goes when you come across a historic structure or artefact.
 We need to preserve nature by keeping our paws off of it.

 While you may not have had any intentions of touching or taking anything with you, you also need to be careful of leaving things behind.
 You might not even realise that you’re doing it.